dmc1778/VulFuzzHelp/README.md

 ```
 sudo gedit /home/USERNAME/.local/bin/pip
 ```
-And change the first commented line which is indicating to the python installation.
+And change the first commented line which is indicating to the Python installation.

 # FSE23
 ## Get statistics
-We need to count the overlapp among covered APIs by each sources.
-As a result, everytime we run API calls for each source, we have to change the __init__.py file in DL library root patch.
-For example, for pytorch:
+We need to count the overlaps among covered APIs by each source.
+As a result, every time we run API calls for each source, we have to change the __init__.py file in the DL library root patch.
+For example, for PyTorch:

 ```
 import pymongo